 When it comes to swimming gear there are fewer things more critical to the swimmer than his or her swimming goggles.
 They allow us to see (sounds important), and it also keeps our eyes from getting red and irritated from the cloramines in the water.

-Beyond that, our goggles need to not leak, be comfortable, suffer the daily punishment we give them by spending hours of the day,
+Beyond that, our goggles need to not leak, be comfortable, and be able to suffer the daily punishment we give them by spending hours of the day in pools full of chlorine.

 The Speedo Vanquisher 2.0 delivers on all of these.